sinaatalay/rendercv/docs/user_guide/structure_of_the_yaml_input_file.md

 The available entry types are: [`EducationEntry`](#education-entry), [`ExperienceEntry`](#experience-entry), [`PublicationEntry`](#publication-entry), [`NormalEntry`](#normal-entry), [`OneLineEntry`](#one-line-entry), [`BulletEntry`](#bullet-entry), and [`TextEntry`](#text-entry).

-Each entry type is a different object (a dictionary.)
+Each entry type is a different object (a dictionary).
 Below, you can find all the entry types along with their optional/mandatory fields and how they appear in each built-in theme.

 {% for entry_name, entry in showcase_entries.items() %}
 #### {{ entry_name }}